poojasethi/poojasethi.github.io/_posts/2018-12-31-reflections-of-2018.md

 while commuting to work, running, or doing laundry adds up like compound interest -- it was he best time hack I discovered this year.
 Audible and even local libraries (try the Libby app) have a great selection.
-  - My favorite was _Shoe Dog, by Phil Knight_ (the founder of Nike).
+  - My favorite read was _Shoe Dog, by Phil Knight_ (the founder of Nike).
 Phil's Pacific Northwest humbleness and hardiness, love for long distance running, and desire to make the world better struck me.
 It's a story I would recommend for any ambitious 20-something.